Mimi E. Lam

 Lam, M. E. and T. Borch.
 2011.
 Cultural Valuing of Fishery Resources by the Norwegian Saami, Pages 361-376 in: Globalisation and Ecological Integrity in Science and International Law, L. Westra, K. Bosselmann, and C. Soskolne (eds.), Cambridge, UK: Cambridge Scholars Publishing.

-Lam, Mimi E. and Roberto Gonzalez-Plaza.
+Lam, M. E. and R. Gonzalez-Plaza.
 2006.
 Evolutionary Universal Aesthetics in Ecological Rationality.
 Journal of Ecological Anthropology 10:66-71.

 Theoretical Chemistry and Physics